vichargrave/vichargrave.github.io/_posts/2012-12-09-develop-a-packet-sniffer-with-libpcap.md

 ### Select a Network Device

 **[Lines 9-13]** Network interfaces, or devices, are denoted by unique character strings referred to as network devices in the libpcap man page.
 For instance under Linux, Ethernet devices have the general form **ethN** where `N` == `0`, `1`, `2`, and so on depending on how many network interfaces a system contains.
 The first argument to `open_pcap_socket()` is the device string obtained from the program command line.
-If no device is specified `pcap_lookupdev()` is called to select a device, usually the first one that it finds.
+If no device is specified `pcap_findalldevs()` is called to select a device.
+This function returnms a list of devices and the program just picks the first one.

 ### Open a Network Device for Live Capture